TTTRC-Robotics/apex-appraisal/exercice_1/README.md

 ### Exercice

-- Go to the <your-appraisal-repo>   # this is this repo that you should have cloned already
+- Go to the your-appraisal-repo folder   # this is this repo that you should have cloned already
 - Go to the folder Documents of your home directory
 - Go to the folder Downloads of your home directory
 - Go to the folder /tmp